 We are a drug-free campus.
-Students who are required to take physician prescribed medications during the regular school day must be assisted by the school nurse or other designated school personnel to ensure appropriate procedures are followed.
-We are a tobacco-free campus.
-Smoking is prohibited in any district building or facility.
-In addition, smoking or the use of tobacco products by district employees or any other person is prohibited on school grounds or in district vehicles (BP 3513).
+Students who are required to take physician prescribed medications during the regular school day may be assisted by the school nurse or other designated school personnel if the procedures listed in Section VI-A are followed.